How to Run a Competitor Content Analysis for Short-Form Video

 Choose 3-5 competitors: 2 direct competitors (same product/service), 2 aspirational competitors (where you want to be in 12 months), and 1 adjacent-industry brand (similar audience, different product).
 This mix gives you both tactical and strategic insights.

-• Include at least one competitor who is clearly outperforming you — that's where the biggest lessons are
+- Include at least one competitor whose content is clearly beating your baseline; that is where the biggest lessons are

-• Don't just pick the biggest accounts — a smaller competitor with high engagement often has better strategies to borrow
+- Don't just pick the biggest accounts — a smaller competitor with discussion-led often has better strategies to borrow

 Audit their last 30 days of content